waelamer/FH-Msc-Microservice-Monitoring/README.md

 # FH-Msc-Microservice-Monitoring

-> This demo contains a Microservice Deal&Provider Based on .net Core 6.0 and Frontend based on Vue 3.0 the application  use the opentelemetry NuGet library for  instrumentation and for sending telemetry data to the opentelemetry collector.
+> Discover a cutting-edge Microservice Cloud Native Project that leverages the power of .NET Core 6.0 for its backend, and Vue 3.0 for a sleek and intuitive frontend.
+This innovative application is designed with cloud-native principles in mind, ensuring scalability, resilience, and agility.
+It's the perfect choice for modern, dynamic environments.

+What makes this project stand out?
+It harnesses the potential of the OpenTelemetry NuGet library, providing seamless instrumentation and the capability to send telemetry data to the OpenTelemetry Collector.
+This means you can easily monitor and optimize your application's performance, ensuring that it runs like a well-oiled machine.

+Join us on this exciting journey towards a cloud-native future, where your project scales effortlessly, adapts to changing needs, and takes advantage of the latest technologies.
+Welcome to the future of Microservice Cloud Native Development!

 <img src="Docs/Architect.jpg" alt="DealstoreWeb Monitoring tools" title="DealstoreWeb Monitoring tools">